 - Animal Motif: Dragons.
 It's her family crest on her mother's side, she has a robotic dragon in Season 3, and a jetpack in Year 3.

 - Dragon Rider: In Season 3, she gets a robotic dragon, which is designed to bond with her as she uses it.

 - Expy: She's clearly based on Princess Storm from the 2000 Knights Kingdom 1 theme.
 With the whole being a princess who wants to be a knight and a father who doesn't really agree or approve of her choices.
 Heck she's even got red hair like Storm.

-- Fanboy: Of the Golden Castle stories.
+- Fanboy: Of the Ned Knightly stories, especially the Golden Castle.
 She hates what Lance's ego-trip does to the attempted remake.

 - In the Blood: Her mother, the Queen, has a fondness for smashing things with maces as well.

-- Kicking Ass in All Her Finery: Despite her hatred of the impractical fancy dress, during series 3 she manages to get into a fight while wearing one.
+- Kicking Ass in All Her Finery: Despite her hatred of her impractical dress, during Season 3 she manages to get into a fight while wearing one.

 - Punny Name: Her name is a pun on her signature weapon, a mace.

 - Red Is Heroic: Macy's armor is red.